sammyd/iOS8-day-by-day-book/manuscript/13-coreimage-detectors.md

       return CIDetector(ofType: CIDetectorTypeQRCode, context: nil, options: options) }

-And then exactly the same procedure is used to actually perform the detection - calling `featuresInImage()` and providing a `CIImage`.
+Exactly the same procedure is used to actually perform the detection - calling `featuresInImage()` and providing a `CIImage`.
 This time it will return an array of `CIQRCodeFeature` objects - each of which has the same corner points, with the addition of `messageString`.